 ICTQual Level 4 Award in Adult Basic Life Support Train the Trainer

-The Level 4 Award in Adult Basic Life Support Train the Trainer is a specialized training program designed for individuals who wish to become certified trainers in adult basic life support (BLS).
-This award signifies an advanced level of proficiency and expertise in teaching life-saving techniques to others, particularly in emergency situations involving adult victims.
+The ICTQual Level 4 Award in Adult Basic Life Support Train the Trainer is a professional qualification designed for individuals who want to become certified trainers in basic life support (BLS).
+It helps learners gain advanced knowledge and skills to teach life-saving techniques for adult emergency situations in a clear and effective way.

 Course overview